EmmanueltheAnalyst23/Excel_Analytics_With_Complete_Solving.xlsx/README.md

 E-Commerce Sales Analysis

-This project demonstrates my ability to analyze business data using Excel and SQL.
-It covers key performance metrics such as revenue, profit, and margins, while also showcasing how SQL can be used to structure and manage related datasets.
+This project highlights my ability to analyze business data using both Excel and SQL.
+It focuses on key performance metrics like revenue, profit, and margins, and demonstrates how SQL can be used to structure and manage related datasets behind the scenes.

 Excel Analysis:

-Cleaned and structured raw sales data
+	•	Cleaned and organized raw sales data for clear reporting

-Used formulas such as IF, SUMIFS, and VLOOKUP to calculate key financial indicators
+	•	Applied formulas like IF, SUMIFS, and VLOOKUP to calculate financial metrics

-Answered specific business questions using logic-based Excel modeling
+	•	Answered specific business questions using logic-driven Excel models

 SQL Work:

-Created tables and inserted sample data to simulate the database setup process
+	•	Created tables and inserted sample data to simulate a database environment

-Included to show my understanding of how Excel analysis connects to backend data sources

-Note:
+	•	Demonstrated how structured data in SQL supports and feeds Excel-based analysis

-The primary analysis and reporting were done in Excel.
-The SQL file is included to demonstrate competency in setting up and organizing relational data.
+Note: The main analysis and reporting were done in Excel, while the SQL component is included to show my understanding of relational databases and how they connect to front-end tools like Excel.